-Multi-Core Architectures While algorithmic improvements might continue at the same rate, it is unlikely that individual CPU performance will do so.
-Instead, parallelism will most likely drive future computer performance improvements, with the greatest gains stemming from the addition of multiple cores to the processor.
-In fact, this is already occurring, personal computers are now (circa 2006) shipping with dual cores, quad core processors are expected for start of 2007, the IBM Cell processor has 1 general purpose core and 8 special purpose cores, and special purpose processors, such as some GPUs, can have 48 or more cores.
+Multi-Core Architectures While algorithmic improvements might continue at the same rate, it is unlikely that individual CPU performance will do so; instead, future processor performance improvements will likely come primarily from parallelism, primarily from the addition of multiple cores to the processor.
+In fact, this is already occurring, as many personal computers are now shipping with dual cores, quad core processors are expected for 2007, the IBM Cell processor has 8 cores, and special purpose processors, such as GPUs, have 48 cores.
 There has also been an increase in the number of processors on a computer, with many personal computers currently having two processors and high end workstations currently supporting up to 8 processors, each of which can be multi-core.
 This means that ray tracers on future personal computers must be parallelized in order to take advantage of the faster hardware.
 While this is not a problem for static scenes, which are "embarrassingly parallel", the current algorithms for handling dynamic scenes must be parallelized and able to run on many CPUs.